 “A woman, as long as she lives, will remember how she was made to feel at her birth.”

-In addition to standard midwifery, my clients continue to receive pelvic bodywork at every postpartum visit which I consider to absolutely vital to their mental and physical well-being.
-This including uterine balancing and massage, yoni steams and sitz baths, and closing the birthing pelvis.
+In addition to standard midwifery care, my clients continue to receive pelvic bodywork through the postpartum period.
+This is absolutely vital to their mental and physical well-being.
+Abdominal and uterine massage, sitz baths, pelvic hydrotherapy/steam and pelvic balancing are integrated throughout the six weeks postpartum.
 This work is deeply nourishing to the mother’s nervous system and helps her to integrate the birth experience on multiple levels.

 I support women with every tool I have to help to help them feel safe, calm, and cared for.
-The attentive, intimate care reduces the incidence of breastfeeding challenges and postpartum depression and anxiety.
+Attentive, intimate care reduces the incidence of breastfeeding challenges and postpartum depression and anxiety.

 Healthy, happy babies who are nursing well can stay exclusively in my care for the first six weeks.
 I facilitate medical care for any mother or baby who is experiencing something abnormal or outside the scope of midwifery care.

 I am forever grateful to have had Erin as my midwife.
 She gave me the confidence and support needed to have a dream home birth experience!
 She is truly amazing!!!
 Professional, intuitive, calming, and dedicated to the process!
 She goes above and beyond to make you feel cared for and supported the whole way.
 I wish all women could experience pregnancy, birth, and postpartum care with the support of a midwife like Erin.
 I had my first two children in the hospital with standard prenatal care and I can say it was a completely different experience to have Erin for our third.
 I felt completely empowered and loved that we had choices!
 She was thorough and never rushed!
 By the end of my pregnancy she felt like family.
 Being tucked into my own bed with our new baby, warm blankets, Erin and family near was the best feeling in the world!
 Take it from a mom of three, this is definitely the way to go!